prebid/prebid-cache/README.md

 ./prebid-cache
 ```

-The service will respond to requests on `localhost:2424`, and the admin data will be available on `localhost:2525`
+The service will respond to requests on `localhost:2424`, and the admin data will be available on `localhost:2525`.
+The port numbers can be configured to different values in your production deployment.

 ### Configuration